A bicyclist on a morning training ride in eastern New Orleans was shot in the lower back with a small caliber bullet, Saturday, May 13, 2017.

-So when I got the invite to an afternoon cookout at the home of Marc Weiss, a co-founder of the Crescent City Cyclists and as president of the CCC at the time of the KLRF, worked with the LAW in pulling the event off, I was excited.
-We could talk about old times and he could refresh my memories of the ride.
+So when I got the invite to an afternoon cookout at the Uptown home of Marc Weiss, a co-founder of the Crescent City Cyclists, I was excited.
+As president of the CCC at the time of the KLRF, Marc worked with the LAW in pulling the event off.
+We could have some adult drinks and talk about old times.
+He would refresh my memories of the ride and fill me in on the administrative details I had been oblivious to.
 (Marc left the city about 25 years ago to live "up north" and only recently bought a home in N.O. to spend winters in the Crescent City.)

-So what I had hoped would be a detailed account of one of the more significant bicycle rides held in New Orleans is going to be not much more than documented proof I don't remember as much or as accurately as I think I do, a picture of the T-shirt commemorating the event and Marc smiling at the camera at his cookout last April (2017).
+So what I had hoped would be a detailed account of one of the more significant bicycle rides held in New Orleans is going to be not much more than documented proof I don't remember as much or as accurately as I think I do, a picture of the T-shirt commemorating the event and Marc smiling at the camera at his April 2017 backyard cookout.